 The performance information shows summary performance information for the Fund in a bar chart and an Average Annual Total Returns table.
-The information provides some indication of the risks of investing in the Fund by showing changes in its performance from year to year and by showing how the Fund's average annual returns compare with the returns of a primary and a secondary broad-based securities market index and an index of similar funds.
+The information provides some indication of the risks of investing in the Fund by showing changes in its performance from year to year and by showing how the Fund's average annual returns compare with the returns of a broad-based securities market index.
 Absent any applicable fee waivers and/or expense limitations, performance would have been lower.
 The bar chart shows performance of the Fund's Institutional Class shares.

-For periods prior to the inception date of I-3 shares (April 27, 2018), performance information shown in the table for that class is based on the performance of the Fund's Institutional Class shares, adjusted to reflect the fees and expenses paid by the I-3 shares.
-Performance in the Average Annual Total Returns table reflects the impact of sales charges.
+The Class R shares of the Fund have not commenced operations as of the date of this prospectus.
+Performance for Class A shares in the Average Annual Total Returns table reflects the impact of sales charges.
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.